chalk-it-up/slate/source/includes/booking/0_add.md

-# Charity Event Bookings
+# Event Bookings

-## Book Event
+## Book an Event
-This endpoint can be used to book a charity event.
+This endpoint can be used to book an event.

 ```shell